 This article is part of our Prayer resource meant to inspire and encourage your prayer life when you face uncertain times.
 Visit our most popular prayers if you are wondering how to pray or what to pray.
 Remember, the Holy Spirit intercedes for us and God knows your heart even if you can't find the words to pray.

 Sarah Nichols is a writer who loves to encourage women by sharing hope-filled stories that point others to Jesus.
-She lives in Tucson, AZ with her high school sweetheart and their three kids.
+She lives in Tucson, AZ with her high school sweetheart and their four kids.
 You can find more from Sarah at her blog http://sarahnicholswrites.com and on Instagram @sarahnicholswrites.